The Best Neighborhoods in Nashville to Spend the Weekend

 Restaurants to hit: Chef Margot McCormack could run for mayor of East Nashville if such an office existed, and her two Five Points restaurants represent the soul of the community.
 Margot Cafe & Bar is the prime nighttime stop for French-inspired dishes artfully crafted using fresh seasonal local ingredients.
 Five Points Pizza has saved many a partier’s life thanks to their walk-up slice window that serves up much-needed sustenance until late at night.
 To see where the locals gather, visit Lockeland Table during their “Community Hour” when proceeds from the special menu of drinks and snacks go to benefit neighborhood charities.

 Bars & nightlife: Treehouse is where industry folks like to meet up after their cooking/serving/bartending shifts are over, so you know they know what’s up.
 Butcher & Bee has three bars, two for drinking and one for eating that offers a view into the kitchen with the talented chefs at work whipping up small plates of Mediterranean-inspired food.
 Any one of those three bars is a solid choice.
 For crafty cocktails, knock on the door at Attaboy and hope you gain admission to sit across from their mixologists that will read your mind and give you the drink you didn’t know you needed.
-The drinks are cheaper and the atmosphere is a little more laid back around the corner at The Crying Wolf, so you can choose your own adventure.
+Jane’s Hideaway is new to the neighborhood, but not new to local tipplers after a recent move from downtown to the Five Points area.
+Industry veteran John Peet brought his creative cocktail menu and commitment to live music with him across the river, and the neighborhood is better because of it.

-Where to stay: Historic zoning regulations limit new construction in Belmont/Hillsboro, so Airbnbs are a popular choice to feel like you’re really in the heart of the neighborhood.
-Whether you need your own private villa or just a well-appointed apartment above a garage, there are a myriad of private options.
+Where to stay: Historic zoning regulations limit new construction in Belmont/Hillsboro, so AirBNBs are a popular choice to feel like you’re really in the heart of the neighborhood.
+Whether you need your own treehouse apartment or just a well-appointed apartment above a garage, there are a myriad of private options.
+Or you can book a room at a more traditional B&B for the more personal service.
 The Moxy Nashville Vanderbilt at Hillsboro Village adds some stylish honest-to-goodness hotel rooms to the neighborhood, including 200 parking spots that are at a premium elsewhere.
 The inviting lobby at this boutique features a check-in desk/bar where each guest is welcomed with a signature cocktail, a pool table, board games, and plenty of comfy spots with USB ports to do a little work.
 Cleverly designed rooms are minimalist in the Moxy style, but with all the amenities guests need for a comfortable stay.
 You can even order a bedtime story from the phone in the room, with content ranging from sweet to slightly salacious.

 Things to do: The campuses at Belmont and Vandy are both excellent locales for a stroll through the green spaces and attractive academic buildings.
 Known worldwide for its excellent music business program, Belmont features a small gallery of iconic guitars, appropriately named The GIG, and Vanderbilt’s Sarratt Student Center houses a small art gallery with rotating exhibits.
-The main strip through Hillsboro Village offers fun shopping at stores like Posh, Tribe Kelley, and UAL.
+The main strip through Hillsboro Village offers fun shopping at stores like Posh, The Impeccable Pig and UAL.

 Restaurants to hit: For coffee or a delicious meal, check out Fido, a neighborhood hang in the location of a former pet store.
 Popular breakfast options include Biscuit Love, a slightly less crowded outpost of the famous biscuit sandwich joint in the Gulch, Pancake Pantry where there’s usually a line out the door to scarf down some flapjacks and the New Orleans-inspired Ruby Sunshine, where day drinking is always encouraged.
 Double Dogs is a casual sports bar with a dizzying array of televisions, and Hopdoddy is a mod burger joint.

 Bars & nightlife: E3 Chophouse is best known for the grass-fed beef that they raise on their own ranch, but the top floor bar is also worth a visit thanks to inventive cocktails and a rooftop aerie with firepits and comfy couches for lounging.
 The Villager Tavern remains unchanged from decades ago with walls covered with old photos of patrons plus dart boards and foosball.
 On your birthday they’ll “let” you drink your beer out of a dog bowl.
 Happy birthday, indeed.
-For a quick slice and a craft beer, it’s tough to beat ‘za with their wood-fired pizza oven and amiable staff.
+Frosé fans flock to The Co-op for boozy frozen treats.

 This commercial district along the northern edge of Vanderbilt’s campus is often overlooked by tourists, but its proximity to downtown and multitude of lodging and entertainment options make it worth considering.